pikaflufftuft/pikaft-e621-posts-downloader/README.md

 │  │  ├─ tag_category.csv
 │  ├─ save_searched_list_path.txt
 ```
-Any file path parameter that are empty will use the default path.
+Any file path parameter that is empty will use the default path.

 Files/folders that use the same path are merged, not overwritten.
 For example, using the same path for save_searched_list_path at every batch will result in a combined searched list of every batch in one .txt file.